 The Syndicate is exposed to potential large claims from natural catastrophe events.
-The Syndicate's catastrophe risk appetite is set by the Board who may adjust limits to reflect market conditions.
-Overall, the Syndicate has a catastrophe risk tolerance for major catastrophe events (such as a Florida Miami Windstorm) of 25% of net tangible assets (NTA).
-This equates to a maximum acceptable loss (after all reinsurance) of US\$266.2m as at 31 December 2017.
+The catastrophe risk tolerances are defined by Syndicate 2987's risk appetite framework.
+These are reviewed and set by the Board on an annual basis.

+For example, the Syndicate has a tolerance of 20% of Brit Limited Group Net Tangible Assets for major catastrophe events (as defined by World Wide All Perils 1-in-30 AEP).
+This tolerance is set annually based on the Net Tangible Assets at the beginning of the year and equates to a maximum acceptable 1-in-30 AEP modelled loss (after all reinsurance) of US\$208.7m as at 31 December 2018.
+This is in addition to other tolerances set within the catastrophe risk appetite framework.

 The Syndicate closely monitors aggregation of exposure to natural catastrophe events against agreed risk appetites using stochastic catastrophe modelling tools, along with knowledge of the business, historical loss information, and geographical accumulations.
 Analysis and monitoring also measures the effectiveness of the Syndicate's reinsurance programmes.
 Stress and scenario tests are also run, such as Lloyd's and internally developed Realistic Disaster Scenarios (RDS).

-Below are the key RDS losses to the Syndicate for all classes combined (unaudited):
+Below are the key RDS losses to the Syndicate for all classes combined (in US\$ millions) (Unaudited):